Yehoshua Leib Diskin: Rabbinic career

 In 1878, Diskin left his rabbinical position in Brest-Litovsk and moved to Ottoman Palestine, where he became recognized as a leading rabbinic figure in the Ashkenazi community of Jerusalem.
 In the 1880s, Diskin was offered the position of Chief Rabbi of New York City, which he declined.
 Diskin established a yeshiva by the name of Ohel Moshe (lit.
 'Tent of Moses').
 He held the line against attempts by maskilim (Jewish Enlightenment) to introduce secular institutions to Jerusalem.
 His son was Yitzhak Yerucham Diskin.

 Diskin Orphanage

 The city's large religious community was then living under near impossible conditions.
 The persecution and disease from which the Jews of the Holy Land suffered moved Diskin to open a home for orphans in the Old City, after bringing needy children into his own home.
 The Diskin Orphanage (initially known as the Diskin Orphan Home) was formally established in 1881.
 From the Jewish Quarter, it moved to Street of the Prophets outside the walls of the Old City.
-Diskin's second wife, Sarah (Sonia Rotner), known as the Brisker Rebbetzin, brought 40,000 rubles into the marriage which was used for the support of this institution.
+Diskin's second wife, Sarah (Sonia Rotner), brought 40,000 rubles into the marriage which was used for the support of this institution.